 In July 2015, Rev. Stevens was succeeded as Senior Pastor by Rev. Marcus Atha.
 During Rev. Atha’s appointment, the congregation of North Broadway renewed its focus on children and youth when, in December of 2015, a new nursery, All Things Bright and Beautiful, was completed in room 121.
 Generous memorial gifts have allowed the community to revitalize additional spaces for children and youth, including the creation of Miller Park on the third floor of the building and The Studio (formerly known as The Undercroft) on the ground floor.

 In the spring of 2017, North Broadway United Methodist Church became a multiple-campus community, as the congregations of North Broadway and New Life United Methodist Church in the Short North area of Columbus voted to join together.
-The building in the Short North is set to undergo significant renovations and will serve as a satellite campus of North Broadway once its renovations are complete.
+The building in the Short North has undergone significant renovations and serves as a satellite campus of North Broadway.
 The Short North location also houses the non-profit organization New Life Community Outreach (NLCO), which remains operational and provides meals, clothing, and other basic needs to individuals experiencing homelessness or financial difficulty.

 Cultural and demographic shifts have continued to impact the size of the church membership, which stands at around 700 members.
 The outreach and vitality of the ministry remain strong, however.
 North Broadway continues its tradition of quality worship with magnificent music.
 Adult education offerings are intellectually and theologically robust.
 The people of North Broadway are visible and vocal advocates for justice.
 The partnership with the North Broadway Children’s Center continues to offer top quality early childhood education to the community.
 Outreach to homeless families, to international and regional mission partners, and to the Clintonville-Beechwold Community Resource Center continues to offer many avenues for persons to grow in discipleship and become more deeply committed to the call of Christ which was first articulated in the community when Methodists settled in Clinton township.